hrisi14/3D-Cube-with-vue-and-js/README.md

 # 3D Rubik cube with Vue and JS
 This is a 3D interactive animation illustrating Rubik cube rotations.
 It is done using java script and vue combined with vite as a server.
+It is part of the frontend of a university project.